DevExpress/devextreme-demos/JSDemos/Demos/HtmlEditor/OutputFormats/description.md

-Our HtmlEditor supports the HTML and Markdown output formats.
+Our HtmlEditor outputs the markup in HTML and Markdown formats.
 To specify the format, use the [valueType] property.
 If you use Markdown, import the Markdown converter as described in the **valueType** article.

 The HtmlEditor stores the markup in the [value] property.
 In this demo, the value is displayed under the HtmlEditor.
 You can use the Html and Markdown buttons to switch between output formats.